zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 ### Train Your Intents

-You’ve now provided the basic ingredients that allow the skill to recognise user input for ordering a pizza, but right now, the skill has no cognition.
+You’ve now provided the basic ingredients that allow the skill to recognise user inputs for ordering a pizza, but right now, the skill has no cognition.
 It can’t understand any user input.
 To enable it to understand the intents, you need to train it.

 1. Locate the **Train button** (![](media/train-button.png)) on the right side of the page.
 <br>![](media/screenshot_train-button.png)

-2. Select `Trainer Ht` a Linguist based model.
+2. Select `Trainer Ht` a linguist based model.
 <br>![](media/oda_intent_2.png)

 3. Click ![](media/train-button%202.png), click **Submit**, and then wait a few seconds for the training to complete.